target/mmk-ui-api/docs/README.md

 - [generic_javascript_obfuscation](https://github.com/codewatchorg/Burp-Yara-Rules/blob/master/javascript_exploit_and_obfuscation.yar#L1)

 ### Example Payload Rule
 Merry Maker also supports writing YARA rules to be run against network traffic.
 The [two that are included](https://github.com/target/mmk-ui-api/blob/main/scanner/src/rules/ioc.payloads.yara) will need to be customized to be useful.
-These rules look for a fake credit card to be present in the browser's traffic.
+These rules look for a fake credit card and other information to be present in the browser's traffic.
 The first one looks for it in plaintext, the second one looks for it in base64.

 ```
 rule ioc_payload_checkout_clear_cc {